mkannan-tsi/MongoExtract/README.md

 •	Setup the Tableau SDK for Python (https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm)
 <br /><br />

+Notes -

+•	In case of incremental extract, the filter can be added when querying the database using collection.find (line 65), for which syntax  can be found at http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find.

-In case of more than one list, rows will be duplicated and an index is provided for traversing through the resulting matrix.
+•	In case of more than one list, rows will be duplicated and an index is provided for traversing through the resulting matrix.
 <br /><br />

 To try a sample -